zulip/zulip/docs/testing-with-django.md

 All tests start with the same fixture data.
-(The tests themselves update the database, but they do so inside a transaction that gets rolled back after the tests complete.)
+(The tests themselves update the database, but they do so inside a transaction that gets rolled back after each of the tests complete.
+For more details on how the fixture data gets set up, refer to `tools/setup/generate-fixtures`.)

 The fixture data includes a few users that are named after Shakesepeare characters, and they are part of the "zulip.com" realm.